Goals and Objectives in your 50's

 Think about how much you need for your retirement

-This is a complex issue, and we have addressed this issue in more detail elsewhere.
-We take the view that most people should aim to generate an income for retirement that is about 60% - 65% of their pre-retirement income.
-There are a number of calculators available, including one provided by ASFA (The Association of Superannuation Funds of Australia), which basically generate estimates of what assets are then required to support this income.
+This is a complex and individual issue, and we have addressed the assets required to support retirement elsewhere.
+We take the view that most people should generally aim to generate an income for retirement that is about 60% - 65% of their pre-retirement income.
+There are a number of calculators available, including one provided by ASFA (The Association of Superannuation Funds of Australia), which generate estimates of what assets are then required to support this income.

-Apart from the difficulty in estimating longevity, one current issue is whether the average investment earnings used by the various calculators remain viable in a world experiencing historically low interest rates?
-If not, and we are entering a long period of significantly lower average returns, then the asset base needed to support superannuation may need to be higher than was previously the case.
+Apart from the difficulty in estimating longevity, one current issue is whether the average investment earnings used by the various calculators - which effectively look backward - remain appropriate in a world where growth is decelerating and inflation has reappeared.
+If we are entering a long period of significantly lower average returns, then the asset base needed to support superannuation may need to be higher than was previously the case.

 Unless you have extreme longevity in the family or a significant asset base, we don't believe that approach is viable, and that retirees should factor in some return of capital - even if not the entire amount available.